-All students who are requesting to transfer into Seton High School for their Freshman or Sophomore years from another high school or who are applying to Seton High School after the regular admissions process has passed are expected to complete all steps of the admissions process before their applications are approved.
+Students who are requesting to transfer into Seton High School for their Freshman or Sophomore years from another high school or who are applying to Seton High School after the regular admissions process has passed are expected to complete all steps of the admissions process before their applications are approved.
 An application does not guarantee acceptance.
 Class size and Seton High School’s capacity to meet student needs may affect our ability to accept students into Seton High School.
 Transferring students must have good attendance, behavior records, and have the necessary credits and sequencing per grade level to be accepted according to Seton High School's Course Descriptions and Academic Policies handbook.

 Final acceptance of students is contingent upon (i) the successful completion of the student’s current academic school year and having attained the necessary credits and sequencing per grade level; (ii) Seton High School’s receipt of the student’s official transcript and attendance records; and (iii) submission of the Student Information Form and non-refundable $300 registration fee after notice of acceptance.

 Students who have IEPs and/or special learning needs are required to be in the Student Support Services program.
 A wait list will be established if the Student Support Services program is filled.
 All students, including transferring students, are required to take the High School Placement Test (HSPT) test if HSPT scores are not available.
 Transferring students take the closed version of the test which may be offered throughout the year.
 Admissions and/or placement decisions are based on the results of the HSPT and school records.
 An interview between the Principal, Associate Principal, the Director of Admissions, and the student and her parent(s) or guardian(s) is required of all students who wish to transfer.